brodieG/.myconf/notes/compile-checks.md

 ```

 Also, potentially add an `-O0` to the compilation flags?
 Have vague memory of
 that being recommended for the default `memcheck` tests.
+And it did seem to
+make more issues crop up in the latest test runs.

 ## Rchck